 Lastly, I started to create birch veneer wooden TV trays with an image of my paintings laminated over the wooden basis.
-They turned to be a very successful item, combining a day-to-day houseware piece with an image of a recent vacation or iconic place.
+These unique trays turned to be a very successful item, combining a day-to-day houseware piece with an image of a recent vacation or iconic place.
 Great way to start a conversation among visiting friends.

 The goal I pursue with the different variations of my work is to offer a variety of ways to share my work, and to address the different tastes of people appreciating art in different forms.